Why You Need a Vinyl Collection App

 Platforms: iPhone, Android, Web

-Price: $2.49/month subscription
+Price: $1.99/month or $19.99/year subscription

 Best for: Cross-platform users who catalog music across formats.